Displaying Cards at a Craft Fair2

 Filed under How To Sell Handmade Cards

-In this part of our series 'Selling Handmade Cards' we look at creating an engaging display at a craft fair.
+In this part of our series 'Selling Handmade Cards' we look at engaging card display ideas for craft shows.

 - People should be able to easily pick up a card to take a closer look, think of ways to prevent them from having to lean across a table.
 Not just for their comfort but also so you don't spend the day rearranging your display!
 The ideal solution, is the way cards are displayed often in shops on a free standing floor spinner, but these can be pricey bought new.
 Hunt around on ebay!